suraj3641/News_App/README.md

 # News_App
-I developed this app using html,css,javascript
+I developed this app using html,css,javascript with responsive